A Scidmore Sisterhood, Across Cultures

 With Miki Ebara along the banks of the Tidal Basin in Washington, in October 2024.
 (Photo: Ralf Oberti)

 March 27 is regarded as “Sakura Day” in Japan, acccording to Chiaki Umemoto, representative director of the Eliza Scidmore Cherry Blossom Society in Yokohama.
-Sakura is the Japanese term for cherry blossoms.
-That date is significant because it’s the anniversary of when the first cherry trees sent as a gift from Japan were planted in 1912 along the Tidal Basin in Washington.
+Sakura is Japanese for cherry blossoms.
+The date is the anniversary of the first cherry trees from Japan that were planted in 1912 along the Tidal Basin.

 Diana Parsell with Miki Ebara of NHK TV